Home

 G-TELP Jr. Level 4

-The examinee has a limited understanding of basic grammar and may communicate by compounding short words.
+The examinee has a limited understanding of basic grammar and may communicate using simple words.
 The listening section is made up of questions that require examinees to listen to declarative or interrogative sentences.
 After listening to those sentences, examinees choose pictures, words, or sentences that best match the content.
 The reading section is made up of questions that require examinees to evaluate simple present progressive, comparative forms, adjectives, prepositions of place and time, etc. It also focuses on understanding overall content and consists of questions that require examinees to find missing words in sentences composed of basic words.

 G-TELP Jr. Level 5